Patient vs. Impatient Personality Traits

 How to work with an impatient person

 Patience may be a virtue, but in the workplace, impatience has definite upsides.
-Learning to work well with impatient personalities can help channel their energy into driving your whole team forward.
+Learning to work well with impatient personality types can help channel their energy into driving your whole team forward.

 How to train an impatient employee